nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 	5. Booleans
 	6. Link (`href`, `src`, etc.)

+	!!! info ""
-	>	From left to right: IDs from more general to the most specific.
+		From left to right: IDs from more general to the most specific.
+	!!! info ""
-	>	Leftmost: Most important attribute.
+		Leftmost: Most important attribute.

 #### CSS